defactor-com/documentation/docs/smart-contracts/Pools/example.md

 { "amount": "1100000000", "claimedAmount": "0" }
 ```

-Now that the borrower has paid the rewards, the total rewards is updated with the amount deposited, for this specific example, the amount is equal to the amount lent.
+Now that the borrower has paid the loan, the total rewards is updated with the amount deposited, for this specific example, the amount is equal to the amount lent.

 ### Event #6 (claim rewards)